In this guide you'll find answers to questions including:

 Yes, Ofgem regulations state that you can still switch if you have a smart meter.
 Energy companies cannot use your data to prevent you from switching to a better deal.

-If you switch to an energy supplier that is yet to use smart technology, you may lose your smart meter's functionality temporarily and have to give your readings manually.
+If you switch to an energy supplier that is yet to use smart technology – or your smart meter doesn’t (yet) support switching suppliers, you may lose its smart functionality temporarily and have to give your readings manually.

-However, this will only be until the supplier has upgraded their technology and you will still benefit from monitoring your current energy usage.
+However, this will only be until the supplier has upgraded its technology and you will still benefit from being able to monitor your current energy usage.